pinkysamantaray/pinkysamantaray/README.md

 ### Hello there :sparkles:

-Nice to meet you.
+Nice to meet you!
 My name is Pinky Samantaray.

-:black_small_square: As a Certified Scrum Master, I lead complex transformation programs from beginning to end.
-I work within the Financial Services & Consumer Business industries and have 9+ years of experience in solving complex problems via developing innovative, sustainable business and technology solutions.
-I am a frontend Engineer by passion.
+:black_small_square: I am a frontend Engineer by passion.
+I work within Deloitte Consulting in the Financial Services & Consumer sector.
+I have over 10 years of experience solving complex problems by developing innovative, sustainable business and technology solutions.

 :black_small_square: I enjoy consulting for the opportunity, it gives me to work side-by-side with clients to co-design real solutions for their business and their people.

 :black_small_square: I am currently based in Amsterdam, focusing on designing and implementing large-scale business transformations.
 I am experienced across end-to-end transformations, starting with translating business strategy into capabilities and initiatives, all the way down to the detailed implementation and launch of :new: structures and products.

-:black_small_square: I enjoy applying a Design approach to problem solving, underpinned by placing the customer at the heart of everything I do.
-I am passionate about learning, exploring :new: cultures and ways of working, and I am always looking for a :new: challenge.
+:black_small_square: I enjoy applying a design approach to problem-solving, underpinned by placing the customer at the heart of everything I do.
+I am passionate about learning, exploring :new: cultures and ways of working.
+I am always looking for a :new: challenge.